Undeveloped/api/domain_transaction_engine/v1/transaction_api.md

 # Glossary

 `client_integrator_token` - Dan Distribution Network ID/Dan Partner ID of a seller you want to perform an action on behalf of.
-A seller can find the token in the seller's settings page https://dan.com/users/settings/profile
+A seller can find the token in the seller's settings page: https://dan.com/users/settings/profile

 **The big differences between the integration types that we offer:**